Vietnamese Braised Duck in Spicy Orange Sauce (Vit Nau Cam)

 - One 4-inch piece cassia bark (or cinnamon stick)

-- 4 fresh, dried or brined red Thai chilies
+- 4 fresh, dried or brined red Thai chiles

 - 12 scallions, root ends trimmed, stalks lightly crushed

-- 3 stalks lemongrass, root ends trimmed, bruised outer leaves removed, stalks knotted
+- 3 stalks lemongrass - root ends trimmed, bruised outer leaves removed, and stalks knotted

 - 1 tablespoon tapioca starch